sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ```

 But when working with large graphs, it might not be fun to inspect
 them by printing children and parents to stdout.
-Luckily, there is a nicer alternative.
+Luckily, there is a nicer alternative:
 Pytorch Symbolic provides a basic graph drawing utility.
 It will work only if you have optional dependencies installed: